bablokb/py-datamon/doc/config.md

           "format":    <optional, date/datetime-strftime-format}

 Setting "normalize" to `true` shifts the data to the left, so the time axis starts at 0.
-An optional "scale"-value will scale the data, e.g. to convert milliseconds to seconds provide `"scale": 0.001`.
+An optional "scale"-value will give the scale of the data, e.g.  time-data in milliseconds needs `"scale": 0.001`.

 The "type"-attribute will help to format x-values correctly.